 Monika Kawohl is a Principal Statistical Programmer at HMS Analytical Software GmbH in Germany and has 25 years of experience in the pharmaceutical industry.
 Her daily work includes the hands-on application of CDISC standards towards e-submission as well as consulting clients regarding their implementation of SDTM, ADaM and Define-XML.
 Monika joined the ADaM team in 2009 and has served as a CDISC authorized ADaM Instructor since 2012.
-She contributed to the SDTM/ADaM pilot update, was involved with the ADaM validation and General Occurrences sub-teams and is currently the lead of the ADaM metadata sub-team.
+She is the current lead of the ADaM metadata sub-team.
 Since work on metadata is very much related to Define-XML, Monika also became a member of the CDISC Define-XML team and as a consequence, the Define-XML course as well as the CDISC for Newcomers course have been added recently to her CDISC classes taught list.
 Additionally, Monika is a member of the executive committee of the German-speaking CDISC User Network.